 This is not a legal requirement, but neither is working for free an obligation.
 Doing a proper job as executor takes time and effort.
 The law permits you to be paid for your services.
 We’ve rarely seem this, but the Last Will can set forth a fee schedule.
 Absent that, the law allows you to take a reasonable compensation for your services.
 Many jurisdictions in Virginia follow a Uniform Fee Schedule.
 Commissioner Bischoff has a page on his website detailing how his office handles executor compensation.

 Hire professionals to help you

 Advice and guidance from an experienced lawyer and CPA can save you from headache and heartache or worse.
 Our law firm regularly offers guidance to Virginia executors and administrators.
 In simple estates sometimes an hour-long consultation is all that is needed.
 But situations are as varied as the people and families involved, and occasionally the counsel of an experienced professional is needed from start to finish.
 Questions like, should I or can I sell the real estate?
 Sometimes there are different interpretations of language used in a Last Will.
 More than once we’ve seen the situation where a child is living in the late parent’s house and does not want (or cannot afford) to move, even though the house is now owned jointly by that child and his siblings.

 Our firm will find the answers to your questions and keep you on the right track.
 We enjoy working closely with our clients to find the best solution in a challenging and often emotionally-charged situation.
-If you would like help with your estate administration situation, call us at 804.756.4600, or use the panel to the right to Contact Us.
+If you would like help with your estate administration situation, call us at 804.756.4600, or Contact Us.